-This document is an Air Traffic Management (ATM) Volcanic Ash Contingency Plan template which sets out standardised guidelines and procedures for the provision of information to airlines and en-route aircraft before and during a volcanic eruption.
-Volcanic contamination, of which volcanic ash is the most serious, is a hazard for safe flight operations.
+This document includes the Air Traffic Management (ATM) Volcanic Ash Contingency procedures which sets out standardised guidelines and procedures for the provision of information to airlines and en-route aircraft before and during a volcanic eruption.
+Volcanic contamination, of which volcanic ash and volcanic gases are the most serious, is a hazard for safe flight operations.
 Mitigating the hazards posed by volcanic ash in the atmosphere and/or at the aerodrome cannot be resolved in isolation but through collaborative decision making (CDM) involving all stakeholders concerned.
-During an eruption, volcanic contamination can reach and exceed the cruising altitudes of turbine-powered aircraft within minutes and spread over vast geographical areas within a few days.
+During an eruption, volcanic contamination can reach and exceed the cruising altitudes of turbine-powered aircraft, among others, within minutes and spread over vast geographical areas within a few days.
 Encounters with volcanic ash may result in a variety of hazards including one or more of the following:

-- a) the malfunction, or failure, of one or more engines leading not only to reduction, or complete loss of thrust but also to failures of electrical, pneumatic and hydraulic systems; - b) the blockage of pitot and static sensors resulting in unreliable airspeed indications and erroneous warnings; - c) windscreens rendered partially or completely opaque; - d) smoke, dust and/or toxic chemical contamination of cabin air requiring crew to don oxygen masks, thus impacting verbal communication; electronic systems may also be affected; - e) the erosion of external and internal aircraft components; - f) reduced electronic cooling efficiency leading to a wide range of aircraft system failures; - g) the aircraft may have to be manoeuvred in a manner that conflicts with other aircraft; and - h) volcanic ash deposition on a runway may degrade aircraft braking performance, most significantly if the volcanic ash is wet; and in extreme cases, this can lead to runway closure.
+- a) the malfunction, or failure, of one or more engines leading not only to reduction, or complete loss of thrust but also to failures of electrical/electronic, pneumatic and hydraulic systems; - b) the blockage of Pitot and static sensors resulting in unreliable airspeed indications and erroneous warnings; - c) windscreens rendered partially or completely opaque; - d) smoke, dust and/or toxic chemicals, as sulphur dioxide gas, contamination of cabin air requiring crew to don oxygen masks, thus impacting verbal communication; electronic systems may also be affected; - e) the erosion of external and internal aircraft components; - f) reduced electronic cooling efficiency leading to a wide range of aircraft system failures; - g) the aircraft may have to be manoeuvred in a manner that conflicts with other aircrafts; and - h) volcanic ash deposition on a runway may degrade aircraft braking performance, most significantly if the volcanic ash is wet; and in several cases, this can lead to runway closure.

-Operators are required by ICAO Annex 6 - Operation of Aircraft to implement appropriate mitigation measures for volcanic ash in accordance with their safety management system (SMS), as approved by the State of the Operator/Registry.
-The guidelines provided in this document assume that the ICAO requirements regarding safety management systems have been implemented by the operators.
+In accordance with ICAO Annex 6 - Operation of Aircraft States should implement appropriate mitigation measures for volcanic ash in accordance with their Safety Management System (SMS), as approved by the State of the Operator/Registry.
+The guidelines provided in this document, assume that the ICAO requirements regarding safety management systems have been implemented by the operators.
 Detailed guidance on Safety Risk Assessments (SRAs) for flight operations with regard to volcanic ash contamination can be found in the manual on Flight Safety and Volcanic Ash - Risk Management of Flight Operations with Known or Forecast Volcanic Ash Contamination (ICAO Doc 9974).

-This document is an ATM1 contingency plan including its interfaces with supporting services such as aeronautical information service (AIS) and meteorological (MET) services and that the plan therefore primarily addresses the provider States.
-Distribution of applicable AIS and MET messages related to volcanic ash are set out in relevant ICAO Annexes- namely Annex 15-
+This document is an ATM1 contingency procedures including its interfaces with supporting services such as Aeronautical Information Service (AIS) and Meteorological (MET) services and that the plan therefore primarily addresses the provider States.
+Distribution of applicable AIS and MET messages related to volcanic ash are set out in relevant ICAO Annexes- namely Annex 15- Aeronautical Information Services and Annex 3 - Meteorological Service for International Air Navigation.